Chapter Four: The Releasing Game

 I stared at her.

-On any other day, it would've gone on like this for a while.
-I would've kept getting madder, and Pèi would've kept finding more ways to be a smartass.
+On any other day, it would’ve gone on like this for a while.
+I would’ve kept getting madder, and Pèi would’ve kept finding more ways to send me Seeking.
 Until she finally decided it would be funnier to tell me the answer than to keep going.
 But today… I could see it all coming, and I just thought, why?

 What I’d been doing with Yali was practically a ritual now.
 Calming Game, I said to myself automatically.
 “Never mind, I’ll be fine either way,” I said out loud.
 But hey, the other part was automatic too.
 Releasing Game.
 “You fucking asshole, I could just smash your face in!”
 Calming Game.
 “Nah, I’m cool, I’m cool…”

 “Uh, I think Rinn’s gone crazy,” said Pèi.

 “We all knew it would happen eventually,” said Dehel sagely.

 I stared at them both for a moment, then doubled over laughing.